 Therefore, do not throw away your confidence, which has a great reward.Hebrews 10:35(NASB)

-The book of Hebrews is not for unbelievers, but for those that are maturing in the Christian faith.. and it has been beloved by countless generations of believers.
-It contains a wealth of spiritual truths, to help us in our spiritual growth, but we must never forget that it was originally written to early Jewish Christians, who had to come to terms with the fact that 'in Christ'.. we are no longer under law but under grace.
+The book of Hebrews is not for unbelievers, but for those that are maturing in the Christian faith... and it has been beloved by countless generations of believers.
+Hebrews contains a wealth of spiritual truths to help us in our spiritual growth, but we must never forget that it was originally written to early Jewish Christians who had to come to terms with the fact that 'in Christ' we are no longer under law but under grace.

-In this verse we are encouraged therefore, not to throw away our confidence in Christ, which has a great and lasting reward.
-How tempting it can be, to start to rely in our own abilities and resources, in preference to trusting the Lord and depending upon His provision.
-However, we are exhorted not to lean on our own, human understanding and trust in our own provision .. nor are we to depend on others to the exclusion of our heavenly Father.
+In this verse we are encouraged, therefore, not to throw away our confidence in Christ which has a great and lasting reward.
+How tempting it can be, to start to rely on our own abilities and resources, in preference to trusting the Lord and depending upon His provision.
+However, we are exhorted not to lean on our own, human understanding and trust in our own provision, nor are we to depend on others to the exclusion of our Heavenly Father.

 We are not to become weary in well-doing or abandon the work that God has assigned us to do.
-We are to keep on keeping on.. and are to occupy until the Lord comes - for we are promised that in due season we shall reap a great reward, if we patiently endure, and do not faint.
+We are to keep on keeping on... and are to occupy until the Lord comes, for we are promised that in due season we shall reap a substantial reward, if we patiently endure and do not faint.